-The returns, or bonuses, added to a plan over the years will not be the same as the returns shown in the tables at the top of this page.
+The returns, or bonuses, added to a plan over the years will not be the same as the returns shown in the tables in the performance history section above.

 We also consider the following:

-- Historic investment returns experienced over the period of your investment.
+- Historic investment returns experienced over the period of the investment.